guardian/gateway/docs/okta/native-apps-integration-guide.md

 | Logout Redirect URI | `end_session_redirect_uri`/`logoutRedirectUri` | The post-logout redirect URI from the app integration that was created                                                                                                                                            | `com.theguardian.app.oauth:/logout/callback`                                      |
 | Redirect URI        | `redirect_uri`/`redirectUri`                   | The Redirect URI from the app integration that was created                                                                                                                                                        | `com.theguardian.app.oauth:/authorization/callback`                               |
 | Scopes              | `scopes`                                       | Default permissions for the OAuth tokens, you'll want `openid profile offline_access` at the minimum.
 Information about the scopes can be seen [here](https://developer.okta.com/docs/reference/api/oidc/#scopes) | `openid profile offline_access` or json `["openid", "profile", "offline_access"]` |

+The relevant `.well-known` files to be able to handle these redirects within the app.

+See [apple-app-site-association](../../src/client/.well-known/apple-app-site-association) for iOS and [assetlinks.json](../../src/client/.well-known/assetlinks.json) for Android to be able to do this.

 ## Diagrams